Keep informed, also "Like" and follow Save Los Cerritos Wetlands on Facebook

 ponds can be seen from the streets.
 When the entire wetlands is restored it will be huge, you could probably spend an

 entire day walking around the wetlands on just perimeter trails alone.
-For a restoration plan map of the wetlands see the
+For current conceptual restoration plans

 View from 2nd/Westminster near Studebaker Rd.